Iris2000/Twitter-Depression-Detector/README.md

 ![System Architecture](https://github.com/Iris2000/Twitter-Depression-Detector/blob/master/docs/System%20Architecture.png?raw=true)

 The data mining steps were uploaded to /Data Analysis folder for easier exploration using Jupyter Notebook.

+## Data Collection

+The dataset was collected using Twint, an advanced Twitter scraper that scrapes tweets without using Twitter’s API.
+Two datasets were required, a normal (non-depressed) dataset and a depressed dataset.

+#### Normal Dataset (Non-Depressed)

+The normal dataset was collected in 4 batches of one day each from 16th to 18th December 2021, and 31st December 2021.
+3000 tweets are collected per day, only 1000 tweets on the last day.
+It has 10,000 tweets in total.
+The dataset was collected from different days to avoid similar topics discussed on the same day, and to augment the normal dataset with topics diversity.

+#### Depressed Dataset

+A range of keywords were chosen to target depressive tweets, including different hashtags related to depression, such as “depressed”, “depression”, “anxiety”, “bipolar”, “DepressionIsReal”, and more.
+Depressed candidates were manually selected from the dataset collected using these hashtags.
+Their profiles were scrutinized to make sure they showed depressive tendencies such as suicidal, loneliness, and self-hatred.

+## Data Screening

+In this step, irrelevant tweets from the dataset were manually removed using different rules listed below.
+When done, an additional column called “target” was added to each dataset.
+The “target” column in the normal dataset was set to “normal”, while the depressed dataset was set to “depressed”.

+#### Normal Dataset

+*	Remove non-English tweets.
+*	Remove tweets with duplicate topics, such as NFTs, giveaways, and birthday wishes.
+*	Remove tweets with commercial purposes, typically from business accounts.
+*	Remove tweets that share songs, which usually contain only the song title and an external link direct to the song.
+*	Remove tweets with depressive tendencies.

+#### Depressed Dataset

+*	Remove non-English tweets.
+*	Remove tweets with motivational purposes.
+*	Remove tweets without depressive tendencies.

+## Data Preprocessing

+Data preprocessing was done on the tweet column.
+The processed tweet column was then combined to the dataset so that it has both the original and cleaned tweets.

+*	Extract 4 required columns, including datetime, username, tweet, and target.
+*	Remove duplicate tweets, non-English characters, and stop words.
+*	Remove punctuations, numbers, and whitespaces.
+*	Remove links, emails, mentions, hashtags, Unicode, and special characters.
+*	Convert emoji to text and text to lowercase.
+*	Expand contractions and jargons.
+*	Fix word lengthening.
+*	Lemmatizing.

+## Feature Engineering

+4 techniques were applied to extract useful linguistic features that are capable of describing and distinguishing depressive and non-depressive tweets.
+After feature engineering, the dataset has a total of 10547 rows and 30 columns.

+#### Valence Aware Dictionary & sEntiment Reasoner (VADER)

+VADER can detect sentiment polarity within a text, as either positive, neutral, or negative.
+It also tells intensity of emotion by considering capitalization and punctuation.
+The original tweets were chosen to apply VADER rather than cleaned tweets because original tweets retain the intensity of emotion.
+Only "compound" was returned because it represents the summary of the score.

+#### National Research Council Canada Affect Lexicon (NRCLex)

 ## Features